junxit/us-congress-bills-117/bill.md

 legis-num: S. 3662
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 3662

-> To temporarily increase the cost share authority for aqueous film forming foam input-based testing equipment, and for other purposes.
+That the bill from the Senate (S. 3662) entitled “An Act to temporarily increase the cost share authority for aqueous film forming foam input-based testing equipment, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title